meta-llama/llama-stack/docs/source/distributions/building_distro.md

 This guide will walk you through the steps to get started with building a Llama Stack distribution from scratch with your choice of API providers.

+### Setting your log level

+In order to specify the proper logging level users can apply the following environment variable `LLAMA_STACK_LOGGING` with the following format:

+`LLAMA_STACK_LOGGING=server=debug;core=info`

+Where each category in the following list:

+- all
+- core
+- server
+- router
+- inference
+- agents
+- safety
+- eval
+- tools
+- client

+Can be set to any of the following log levels:

+- debug
+- info
+- warning
+- error
+- critical

+The default global log level is `info`. `all` sets the log level for all components.

 ### Llama Stack Build

 In order to build your own distribution, we recommend you clone the `llama-stack` repository.